Beginner's guide to the Tour de France

 Climbs are graded from category 4 up to category 1, but a few of the largest climbs in the high mountains get an HC (Hors Categorie - beyond categorisation) rating.
 The points available differ with the categorisation.

-Although often the domain of pure climbers, the GC winner may take the King of the Mountains competition on the way to overall victory - as Pogačar has for the last two years.
+Although often the domain of pure climbers, the GC winner may take the King of the Mountains competition on the way to overall victory - as Vingegaard did last year.

 Domestiques